LSEG-API-Samples/Article.VesselTrackingAPI.Python.VisualizingVesselMovementsOnWorldMap/README.md

 ## Run the notebook

-Open `vessel-movement-visualization.ipynb` and run its cells in order.
+Open `vessel-position-visualization.ipynb` and run its cells in order.

 The notebook will: